Eight Tips For Dating Someone With Depression

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Dating can be a fulfilling, healthy, and enjoyable experience, allowing you to feel more confident, happy, and connected when you have a partner.
-However, like even the things that bring joy, dating can also present specific challenges.
-You and your partner may communicate differently or have trouble understanding each other's feelings, particularly when dealing with mental health issues like depression.
+However, just as with anything that brings happiness, dating can come with its own set of challenges.
+You and your partner may communicate differently or have trouble understanding each other's feelings, particularly when dealing with mental health challenges like depression.

 iStock/SDI Productions